César Jiménez (footballer)

-César Jiménez Jiménez (born 24 November 1977), sometimes known simply as César, is a Spanish retired footballer who played as a central defender.
+César Jiménez Jiménez (born 28 November 1977), known simply as César, is a Spanish retired footballer who played as a central defender.

 He played almost exclusively with Real Zaragoza, in a career marred by injuries.

 Club career

-Born in Ávila, Castile and León, Jiménez was brought up through the Real Madrid youth academy, and played his first senior season with the C team in Segunda División B. In October 1998 he signed with Real Zaragoza, but represented mainly the reserves in his beginnings.
+Born in Ávila, Castile and León, César was brought up through the Real Madrid youth academy, and played his first senior season with the C team in the Segunda División B. In October 1998 he signed for Real Zaragoza, but represented mainly the reserves during his spell at La Romareda.

-In 2000–01's 18th round, Jiménez made his La Liga debut in a 4–2 home win against CA Osasuna, and scored in the game.
+In 2000–01's 18th round, César made his La Liga debut in a 4–2 home win over CA Osasuna, and scored in the game.
 After the Aragonese's relegation the following campaign, he served a two-year loan at Segunda División club UD Almería.

-Jiménez's Zaragoza career was blighted by injuries, as he only made 17 competitive appearances in five seasons.
+César's Zaragoza career was blighted by injuries, as he only totalled 17 competitive appearances in five seasons.
 In a January 2005 match against Real Madrid, a tough challenge by Luís Figo would all but mean his untimely retirement, completed in March 2007.